 \section{Introduction}

-The Casimir effect is the physical manifestation of the change in the zero point energy of a quantum field for different configurations.
+The Casimir effect is a physical manifestation of changes in the zero point energy of a quantum field for different configurations.
 The zero point configuration refers to one in which there does not exist any on-shell physical excitation of the field.

 In 1948 Casimir predicted the existence of this effect as an attractive force between two infinite parallel uncharged perfectly conducting plates in vacuum \cite{Casimir}.
-This effect was subsequently observed experimentally by Sparnaay in 1958 \cite{Sparnaay} (for a general review on the Casimir effect, see Refs.\cite{Bordag,Miltonn}).
+This effect was observed experimentally by Sparnaay \cite{Sparnaay} and Arnold et al \cite{arnold} (for a general review on the Casimir effect, see Refs.\cite{Bordag,Miltonn}).
 Similar measurements have been done for other geometries, and their precisions have been greatly improved \cite{Force,Braden,nostres,a,b,c}.
 The manifestations of the Casimir effect have been studied in many different areas of physics.
 For example, the magnitude of the cosmological constant has been estimated using the Casimir effect \cite{d,e,f}.
 This effect has been also studied within the context of string theory \cite{g}.
-It has been investigated in connection with the properties of the space-time with extra dimensions \cite{h,i,j}.
+It has been investigated in connection with the properties of the spacetime with extra dimensions \cite{h,i,j}.
 The majority of the investigations related to the Casimir effect concerns with the calculation of this energy or the consequence forces for different fields in different geometries, such as parallel plates \cite{Casimir,k}, cubes \cite{l,m,n,o,p,qm,r,s,t}, cylinders \cite{s,u,v,x}, and spherical geometries \cite{s,y,z,cc}.